kap70tomer/TomerSchwarts-24-10-21/README.md

 Navigate to Favorites View can be done by clicking on the heard icon on the navigation bar.
 As well as 'Units' Button, That toggles between displaying temperatures in F' or C'.

+## Users Stories
+- A user can look up locations.
+- A user can save/remove favorites.
+- A user can ubjust the app's theme.
+- A user can choose units of temperature.
+Fahrenheit (°F) or Celsius (°C).
+- A user can navigate to 'Main' and 'Favorites' views.

 # UI
 ![weather](https://user-images.githubusercontent.com/65711940/139273773-e7f4bc2c-d1ff-49a9-9221-7be7f8934dcb.jpeg)